mitmedialab/tidzam-video/README.md

 The jobs are defined in ``` src/supervisor/jobs ```

 #### Job list
-- djangotransfer:  transfers a input image data to the django server given in input
+- unifyvideo: A websocket interface which allows multistreamer job to be configured remotely: for local files, remote stream or unify infrastructure processing.
 - multistreamer:  reads from several video sources at the same time and outputs an image cycling through each source
 - boxer/darknet/boxerjob: given an input image, returns a list of animals in the image
+- websocket: broadcasts processing results to web consumers through websocket
+- djangotransfer:  transfers a input image data to the django server given in input
 - identityjob: outputs its input

 ##### Debug Jobs